-The main focuses of the department’s clinical activities include drug and surgical treatment of diseases of the retina and macula, diseases of the cornea, as well as the treatment of glaucoma and cataract.
-For these purposes, it has cutting-edge medical technologies: 23G and 25G seamless vitrectomy (removal of the vitreous body), selective laser trabeculoplasty (SLT), thrombectomy for glaucoma treatment, perforating keratoplasty (corneal transplantation), transplantation of the internal corneal layer (DMEK), crosslinking for keratoconus treatment and many other treatments.
-In addition, the department's priority focus is the correction of strabismus in adults and children.
+The main areas of the department's clinical activity include both drug and surgical treatment of retinal and macular diseases, corneal disease, as well as the treatment of glaucoma and cataracts.
+For these purposes, the very latest medical technologies are available here, including vitrectomy (removal of the vitreous body) using 23G and 25G vitrectomy without suturing, selective laser trabeculoplasty (SLT), trabeculoplasty for glaucoma treatment, perforating keratoplasty (corneal transplantation), transplantation of the inner corneal layers (DMEK), crosslinking for keratoconus and many other treatment methods.
+In addition, the department's priority focus is on the correction of strabismus in adults and children.

-It's no secret that the key to successful treatment is accurate diagnosis.
-To date, the department offers the very latest methods of imaging diagnostics, as well as innovative systems, through which it is possible to record, analyze and compare examination results.
-The department employs specially trained, experienced physicians with additional qualifications in the field of imaging diagnostics, which guarantees a 100% accuracy of the diagnosis.
-In addition, the examination results are stored digitally, and therefore they are available to all doctors of the department.
+It is no secret that accurate diagnostics is the key to successful treatment.
+As of today, the department offers the very latest methods of imaging diagnostics, as well as innovative systems, which can be used to record, analyze and compare examination results.
+The department employs specially trained, experienced doctors with additional qualifications in the field of imaging diagnostics, which guarantees one hundred percent accuracy of the diagnosis.
+In addition, the examination results are digitally stored and available to all doctors in the department.

-- Objective refractometry, including testing of the corneal curvature radius
+- Objective refractometry, including examination of the corneal radius of curvature

-- Sonography (A-Scan, B-Scan, ultrasound biomicroscopy, calculation of the intraocular lens size by means of sonography)
+- Sonography (A-mode, B-mode, ultrasound biomicroscopy, calculation of the size of an intraocular lens using sonography)